gilbertsoft/infrastructure-opsone-dba/README.md

 In the website details from the cockpit set `ENV` to `PROD` and `Type` to `php72` (of course other compatible values are possible too).
 Check the other configuration values and click the `Save` button.

-Then ssh into the website and run the following command in your user home directory:
+Then ssh into the website and run the following command in your user home
+directory:

 * `wget https://github.com/gilbertsoft/infrastructure-opsone-dba/raw/master/install && chmod +x install && ./install`

 Now the instance is running and accessible over http(s).

-You can adapt `config.inc.php` to your needs but it is running out of the box with some default settings.
+Finally you can adapt `config.inc.php` in the home directory to your needs but it is running out of the box with some default settings.

 ## Update

-Updates are automatically done daily by a cron job.
+Updates are automatically done by a daily cron job.

 For a manual update ssh into the website and run the following command in your user home directory: